What's a placement? A Guide for Students

 There’s a lot to do, but don’t worry!
 There are a few simple ways to manage the process.

-Perfect your CV - Make sure your CV is clear and highlights your best skills for the role.
+Perfect your CV - Make sure your placement CV is clear and highlights your best skills for the role.
 Tailor it to show why you’re the right fit.
-For more tips, check out our placement CV guide.

 Apply early - The best time to apply is right at the beginning of your second year.
 Most employers start advertising their jobs from September, and may close applications early if they receive too many!
 Avoid disappointment and get your application in as soon as possible.